PropicSignifi/DevOps/README.md

 ### Omit user name or org alias

-No need to worry about the long user name or alias.
-It automatically use the name of the git repository as an alias.
+No need to worry about the long usernames or alias.
+It automatically uses the name of the git repository as an alias.

 ### Bash auto completion